colinsr/hugo/content/post/javascript-reverse-string.md

 Our first order of business will be getting the string converted to a javascript array.
 We can get this sorted out by calling `string.split('')`.
 After we've got our string stored in a variable as an array, we can simply call the reverse method, `stringArray.reverse()`.
-Then we need to convert the reversed char array to a string - `reversedStrArray.join('');
+Then we need to convert the reversed char array to a string - `reversedStrArray.join('');`.
 And finally return the reversed string, `return reversed`.

 ```javascript